google/floodlight-audit/README.md

 6.  *Enable Manual Mode* - (defaults to off) If checked, the tool will run the audit in manual mode meaning that it will not automatically visit and scrape web pages.
-Instead it will sit back passively and record any floodlight light activity as the user navigates through the website.
+Instead it will sit back passively and record any conversion tag activity as the user navigates through the website.
 Allows a user to audit particular pages, simulate a customer actions that would fire flood lights which a page visit may not (button click, sign up, etc...) or potentially audit a mock transaction.